tunasayin/word-scrapper/README.md

 ### 📝 TODO:

-- Cache system, to speed-up queries.
 - Show the references of words from the original website that word is fetched from.
-- Fetch Turkish definitons of a word and list it as well.
 - Bulk search mode.
 - Display word formation that is linked to the definition.
+- More propper word formation ui.
 - Rewrite whole back-end with python.

 ### 🐛 Known Bug(s):

-- May display the wrong first definition.
+- May display the wrong first definition when the input word is tensed.
 - Sometimes it does not find a word that is valid.
-- It may show duplicate definitions on some words: (palpable)